SkPhilipp/any/README.md

 - A `bin/run` file.
 - Default poetry functionality of `poetry install` and `poetry build` works.
 - Default poetry folder of `/dist` is used as build directory.
+- Default poetry file format of `*.whl` is used as build artifact.

 ## Installation